KeHang-Zhu/Sentiment_analysis_parse_newspaper/README.md

 Unfortunately, GitHub doesn't support embedding videos directly in README files.
 However, you can find the "heatmap_evolution_597.mp4" in the repo and download it to watch.

 ### Step7*: Fine-tune the pre-trained model
 Fine tuning off-the-shelf Roberta.
 Pick out articles about economic news/bankrupcy/small business need loans.
+We have manually selected around 200 newspaper content chunks and label them as negative, neutral or positive.
+Then adding a final layer to the pre-trained RoBERTa model and tune the output.